 People who struggle with drug and alcohol addiction often want to change, but they don’t know how.
-They’re not sure what steps to take to overcome substance abuse.
+They’re not sure what steps to take to overcome substance use.
 When they finally make the life-changing decision to enter rehab, they’ll take part in various therapies.
 Skilled professionals will design personalized treatment plans that address each person’s unique issues.
 Motivational interviewing therapy may be one of the therapies you’ll participate in.
 What is it, and how can it help you?

 About Motivational Interviewing Therapy

-Quitting drug and alcohol abuse isn’t as easy as some people think it is.
+Quitting drug and alcohol use isn’t as easy as some people think it is.
 It’s not about willpower — once addictive substances take over, you often feel powerless to stop using on your own.

 Motivational interviewing is a type of therapy designed to help people find their internal motivation to quit using.
 This therapy isn’t usually long-term, but it can fit in with other types that last longer.

-When you’re stuck in the cycle of drug and alcohol abuse, you don’t make good decisions.
+When you’re stuck in the cycle of drug and alcohol use, you don’t make good decisions.
 With motivational interviewing therapy, you’ll learn how to move past any ambivalence to change your behavior.
 Instead of being scared of what could happen — something that plagues many people with addiction issues — you’ll develop a positive attitude that can be a big boost toward your motivation to quit.

 Because users often feel conflicting emotions about quitting, they must accept responsibility in choosing to quit.
 It’s the aim of motivational interviewing to get them to this point.